Nafanua: Adulthood

-One of the villagers that Lilomaiava caught was Ta'i'i, the uncle of Nafanua and the older brother of Saveasi’uleo.
-Ta’i'i was punished and was forced to climb the coconut tree feet first.
+One of the villagers that Lilomaiava caught was Taʻiʻi, the uncle of Nafanua and the older brother of Saveasiʻuleo.
+Taʻiʻi was punished and was forced to climb the coconut tree feet first.
 As he was climbing the coconut tree, the pain and humiliation caused him to sigh loudly.
-Ta'i'i's sighs were overheard by Saveasi'uleo and Nafanua.
-This made Savesi’uleo angry; consequently he told Nafanua to prepare for war and to cut down the Toa tree.
+Taʻiʻi's sighs were overheard by Saveasiʻuleo and Nafanua.
+This made Savesiʻuleo angry; consequently he told Nafanua to prepare for war and to cut down the Toa tree.
 The wood from the tree was to be used to make weapons to drive away Lilomaiava and his army.

 She made the following four weapons from the Toa (also known as Koa) wood.
 They are as follows: